-When should a child have its own room?
+When should a child have his own room?
+When to move a child to a separate room?

 The answer to the question of whether a child should have its own room is one and that is: of course.
 Much more questionable is when to move a child to a separate room.
 Choosing the right time to move your child into their own room can have a significant impact on their development and well-being.
 But how do you recognize that this is the time?